Health insurance in Sweden

 • patient transport

-In many workplaces, employees are also covered by collective insurance that provides additional protection.
-You can also choose to take out private personal insurance, either alone or as part of a group.
+Many employees are also covered by collectively agreed insurance schemes that provide additional protection.
+You can also choose to take out private insurance, either individually or through a group scheme.

-Note that high-cost protection as described above does not apply for dental care.
+Please note that this form of high-cost protection does not apply to dental care.

 Did you find this information relevant?